 How quick a recovery did I have:

-I had the op October 2009 and as mentioned earlier unfortunately contracted pneumonia.
-Nevertheless I made the first tentative moves on my c2 rowing machine on the 28 October and by 9 November was rowing 10,000 metres – so you can say complete recovery in a month.
+I had the op and although unfortunately contracted pneumonia.
+I made the first tentative moves on my c2 rowing machine a few weeks later and just over a month later was rowing 10,000 metres – so you can say complete recovery in a month.
 I am now on tablets for high blood pressure but it was slightly high before the op and it’s a common condition.

 Would I do it again: